 13. The Great Pacific Garbage Patch

-Just to be clear, it’s not actually one specific patch of garbage, but rather primarily made up of two gigantic masses of swirling oceanic litter that also feed off each other: the Western Garbage Patch off the coast of Japan, and the Easter Garbage Patch off the coast of California, interconnected by the current of the Subtropical Convergence Zone north of Hawaii.
+Just to be clear, it’s not actually one specific patch of garbage – it’s primarily made up of two gigantic masses of swirling oceanic litter which feed off each other: the Western Garbage Patch off the coast of Japan, and the Easter Garbage Patch off the coast of California, each interconnected by the current of the Subtropical Convergence Zone north of Hawaii.

 Not ok Billy Bob, not ok.

-It’s one thing to not recycle, but if you’re dumping your shit on the beach and letting the tide clean up your mess – You Are THE REASON that “Idiocracy” comes to fruition!
+It’s one thing to not recycle, but if you’re dumping your $#&% on the beach and letting the tide clean up your mess – You Are *THE REASON* that “Idiocracy” comes to fruition!

 12. The Aral ‘Sea’

-What was once a thriving sea in the 1960’s was soon reduced to a deserted graveyard of ships thanks to Soviet Russia’s extensive irrigation projects.
+What was once a thriving sea in the 1960’s was soon reduced to a deserted graveyard of ships – courtesy of Soviet Russia’s irrigation projects.

 The Aral Sea was once the fourth largest lake in the world!
 A thriving oasis between the harsh climates of Kazakhstan, Uzbekistan, and Turkmenistan.
 The lake was fed by two rivers which drained rainwater and snow melt from faraway mountains.
-Then the Soviet Union came to town.
+Well that was before the Soviet Union came to town…

-The Soviets initiated a series of massive irrigation projects in order to compete economically.
-They diverted the two rivers, the Syr Darya and the Amu Darya, in order to grow cotton and other crops in an arid environment, and in so doing caused irreversible damage to the surrounding ecosystem.
+The Russians diverted two rivers: the Syr Darya and the Amu Darya, in order to grow cotton and other crops in an arid environment, and in so doing caused irreversible damage to the surrounding ecosystem.

-The lake drastically dried up over the course of decades.
-The lake became polluted with pesticides and fertilizer, killing the remaining fish, causing fishermen to go out of business, leading to the collapse of entire communities.
-The salty water degraded the soil, and the contaminated dust from the exposed lake bed became a public health hazard.
-Without the moderating effects of the lake, the winters became colder, while the summers were hotter and drier than ever.
+The lake drastically dried up over the course of the next two decades.
+What was left of it became polluted with pesticides and fertilizer, killing the remaining fish, causing fishermen to go out of business, leading to the collapse of entire communities over night.
+The salty water degraded the soil, and to top it off, the contaminated dust from the exposed lake bed became a public health hazard.
+Without the moderating effects of the lake, the winters became colder, while the summers were hotter and even drier than ever.